RuudFl/SnowflakeConnector/README.md

 # Setup
 This module extends current Database Connector module and creates a configuration layer for connecting to snowflake and manage multiple connection / database profiles.

-1) Import the module in your Mx project
+1) Fix possible layout errors

-2) Add the administrator role from this module to one of the administrator roles in your app.
+2) Add the Administrator role from this module to one of the administrator roles in your app.

-3) Connect 'SnowflakeConfiguration' page to your app configuration.
+3) Connect 'Configuration' page to your app configuration.

 4) Create at least 1 configuration and 1 database profile for each created configuration.
 You can use multiple database profiles for a configuration to access multiple databases/schema's with different warehouses for the same snowflake enterprise account and role.
 Test your created database profiles by clicking 'Test Database connection' on the bottom grid of the configuration page.